csga5000/tinymce-prevent-delete/README.md

 ###Last note:
 I added a function to the array prototype.
 Array.prototype.contains, which means if something else does the same and the function does not act the same then one of the programs may break.

-If it's not working for you consider formatting your tinymce editor's content to look more like this:

 #Legal stuff:
 Use my preventdelete plugin for whatever you like.
 Modify it however you like.
 I'm not responsible for what you do with it and I give no assurances of it's quality or functionality.